VitorGCarrilho/alten-booking-api/README.md

 cloud services is that it can be auto-scaling when there is to many requests and it can scale-down to adjust the capacity making it lower cost (You just pay for the machines that you are using).

+## Tests

+Tests are very important to ensure everything is still workings after some change, so here we added the jacoco plugin to only build the project when at least 70% of the lines are covered.
+This ensures that others developers will respect the minimum test coverage.

 ## Feedback

 As described before, we need to give a feedback to the user after our end user.
 Here is some example of the feedback: